 Jamaica Birding Tours

-Among all the Greater Antilles Jamaica offers the best birding you can expect in seven days.
-No other island can offer you the remarkable amount of 29 endemic species, 19 endemic subspecies, and 18 Caribbean specialists in such a short time and without great effort.
+Among the Greater Antilles, Jamaica offers some of the best birding, with all its endemics possible on our short but highly rewarding Jamaica birding tours.
+No other island can offer you the remarkable amount of 28 endemic species, 19 endemic subspecies, and 18 Caribbean specials in such a short time and without great effort.
 This makes the island one of the greatest destinations in the West Indies.
 Jamaica conjures up visions of beautiful beaches, all-inclusive holiday resorts, Bob Marley, Rastafarian culture, the world-famous Jamaica Blue Mountains coffee, and the earliest James Bond movies.
+We invite you to join our Jamaica birding tours where we enjoy some of the region’s top birding in an idyllic tropical paradise.

 However, only few birders know that there exists a real bond between the history of avian studies in Jamaica and the Caribbean region and the fictional 007, the legendary British spy James Bond.
 The real James Bond (1900-1989), after whom the fictional spy was named, was an American ornithologist who conducted a series of ornithological expeditions in South and Central America and spent large periods in Jamaica during the second decade of the 20th century.
 As a result he published the first-ever field guide of the region, Birds of the West Indies, first published in 1936.
 The English writer Ian Fleming, a keen bird watcher living in Jamaica and familiar with Bond’s book, chose the name of its author for the hero of his first novel, Casino Royal, in 1953 – and the rest is history.